vue-pdf-viewer/Black-Friday-2024-JavaScript-Deals/README.md

 | 6   | [Mastering Pinia](https://masteringpinia.com/#pricing) | A comprehensive guide to mastering Pinia, the state management library for Vue.js. | 50% OFF             | Now - 02/12/2024            |
 | 7   | [VSCode Power User](https://vscode.pro/) | Learn advanced workflows and power user settings for VSCode.
 Covers HTML/CSS, Git, supercharged Markdown, JavaScript, Python, and 50+ Extensions. | 80% OFF             | Now - 01/12/2024            |
 | 8   | [useEffect.dev](https://useeffect.dev/) | A complete course to help you master React hooks and build more fluent, efficient React applications. | $20 OFF (code: FRIDAY23) | Black Friday 2024          |

-## How to Contribute

-1. Fork this repository.
-2. Add your deal under the appropriate section in the table format shown above.
-3. Submit a pull request with your addition.

-**Contribution Guidelines:**

-- Only add deals relevant to Black Friday 2024 / Cyber Monday 2024 and specifically beneficial to web developers.
-- Ensure links are accurate and descriptions are clear and concise.
-- All contributions will be reviewed and merged promptly.

 ---